effective-altruism-australia/donation_portal/frontend/README.md

 ## Compatibility
 We try to only use features that are "Widely available" according to [Baseline](https://web.dev/baseline) to ensure compatibility with all modern browsers.

-## Requirements
-- NodeJS version v22.9.01 (this only used to concat the files and for development convenience.
-We will replace all need for NodeJS with Python once the rest of the project has moved to Python 3).

-## Deployment
-__Note: the deployment process has changed to allow us to avoid iframes and to move beyond NodeJS version 8 (the latest version available for our current server).
-To deploy, do the following on your *local* machine:__

-1. Run `npm run build` to concatenate the src files into a single file that will be located at `donation/templates/donation_form.html`.
-2. Copy the section between the relevant comments in `donation/templates/donation_form.html` into the WordPress site.

-## Development

-### Without Django (recommended)
-If you're just working on the frontend, you can avoid setting up Django.
-1. Run `npx http-server -p 8000 ../donation/templates/` from the `frontend` directory to serve the files.
-2. Run `npm run dev` from the `frontend` directory to watch files for changes and rebuild the concatenated file at `donation/templates/donation_form.html`.
-3. Visit the page at `localhost:8000/donation_form.html` to see the form.

-### With Django
-1. Follow the instructions to setup and run the Django server (`python manage.py runserver`).
-2. Run `npm run dev` from the `frontend` directory to watch files for changes and rebuild the concatenated file at `donation/templates/donation_form.html`.
-3. Visit the page at `localhost:8000/pledge_new` to see the form.

 ## Testing

 ### With VSCode Playwright extension (recommended)